-NOTE 8 - CONCENTRATION OF CREDIT RISK
+NOTE 7 - CONCENTRATION OF CREDIT RISK

 The Organization places most of its cash with one financial institution.
 Amounts over \$250,000 are not insured by the Federal Deposit Insurance Corporation or related entity.
-At year end, the Organization's uninsured checking and money market account balances total approximately \$13,093.
+At year end, the Organization's did not have any cash balances that were uninsured.
 Management has evaluated its banking needs and the strength of the financial institution and feels it is in the best long-term interest of the organization to continue its existing relationship.